 The main reason caulk breaks or cracks while being painted over is that the caulking compound was applied too light or too thin.
 As such, when you start to move the paintbrush over it, it can begin to crack due to the extra weight.
 But if you apply the caulking compound properly and as air-tight as possible, it will not give way while being painted.

-You should also know that caulk can crack while being painted if you used the wrong type of caulk.
+Caulk can crack while being painted if you used the wrong type of caulk.
 So always use the right type of caulk and ensure that the caulk you are using can be painted over.

 In summary, either caulk can be painted or not ultimately depends on the type of caulking compound in question.
 You should only paint over caulks that are made from latex, acrylic, or water-based compounds.